Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Recent Enforcement Actions & News

-Decatur Man Pleads Guilty to Flying Drone Over Truist Park During 2025 MLB All-Star Game
+Decatur Man Pleads Guilty to Truist Park TFR Violation

 enforcement

-A Decatur, Georgia resident pleaded guilty in the Northern District of Georgia to knowingly violating national defense airspace after flying a drone over Truist Park during the July 2025 MLB All-Star Game.
-He received six months of probation and a $500 fine.
-His drone's control interface had warned him of the TFR restriction before he launched.
+Decatur, Georgia resident pleaded guilty in the Northern District of Georgia to knowingly violating national defense airspace after flying a drone over Truist Park during July 2025 MLB All-Star Game.
+Defendant received six months probation and $500 fine; drone's control interface had warned of restriction before launch.

 December 1, 2025Source